natsu90/duitnowqr-chip/readme.md

 ### Known Issues

-1. I'm trying to store the Public Key locally to reduce API call, but it is somehow stored incorrectly and failed to validate incoming webhook.

-2. The UI is not really mobile friendly, my frontend skill is suck, feel free to contribute.
+1. The UI is not really mobile friendly, my frontend skill is suck, feel free to contribute.

-3. I tried to use Server Sent Event (SSE) at first, instead of Short Polling, but somehow SSE doesn't work with Nginx.
+2. I tried to use Server Sent Event (SSE) at first, instead of Short Polling, but somehow SSE doesn't work with Nginx.
 I'll try debug it later when I'm free.

 ### License